eden-fenster/Bingo/README.md

+# Dockerized Bingo
-This is a Dockerized Bingo Server, it automatically solvess a bingo board.
+## This is a Dockerized Bingo Server, it automatically solves a bingo board.